Symplectic involutions of $K3^{[n]}$ type and Kummer $n$ type manifolds: Introduction

 \begin{thm} Let $X$ be a manifold of \kntiposp or of Kummer $n$ type.
 Let $G\subset \mathrm{Aut}_s(X)$ be a finite group of numerically standard automorphisms.
 Then $(X,G)$ is a standard pair. \end{thm}

 As a corollary to this theorem we obtain that the fixed locus of the symplectic involution $\iota$ has the form of the fixed locus on $S^{[n]}$ of a symplectic involution coming from the $K3$ surface $S$.
-Thus, we can restrict to the case when $X=S^{[n]}$.
-Furthermore, since the involution $\iota$ acts as the identity on the effective classes in $H^2(X, \R)$, it preserves the exceptional divisor of $S^{[n]}$.
-Therefore, it descends to an action on $\Sym^n S$.
+Thus, we can restrict to the case where $X=S^{[n]}$ and $\iota$ is induced by an involution of $S$.
+Therefore, $\iota$ also defines an involution on $\Sym^n S$, compatible with the map $S^{[n]}\rightarrow S^{(n)}$.
 Depending on the parity of $n$, we can see that the number of irreducible components of the fixed locus of largest dimension is either one or eight.
 Using basic combinatorics, one can count the number of irreducible components of the fixed locus in each possible dimension. \\

 In an analogous way, we compute the fixed locus of a symplectic involution on a \hk manifold of Kummer $n$ type, by reducing to the case of an involution coming from the sign change on the abelian surface $A$: